michvhf/linHPSDR-hl2-PLUS/README.md

 This has not yet been tested to make sure nothing for the non-2PLUS radio is broken, nor has it been compiled on a Mac.

+### NOTES ON RECENT CHANGES

+As of 18-OCT-2021, the bookmarks file format has been changed making it no longer compatible with the old version.
+Remove the old version before using this version.

 ### Development environment

 Development and testing has been run on Ubuntu 17.10 and Ubuntu 18.04.
 If run on early versions there may be a problem with GTK not supporting the gtk_menu_popup_at_pointer function vfo.c.
 For information on MacOS support see [MacOS.md](./MacOS.md).